pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

    SELECT * FROM t1 where a>0 and b > 'aa'
    ```

-7. Table with secondary prefix index and partiton
+7. Table with secondary prefix index and partition

    ```sql
    CREATE TABLE `t1` (